tardis-sn/tardis-sn.github.io/content/summer_of_code/pr_checklist.md

 layout: page
 ---

-Please adhere to all points mentioned here.
-Please note that we reserve the right to close the pull request if we realise that these points are not being adhered to.
+Please make sure to follow the following PR rules.
+Note that we reserve the right to close pull requests that do not adhere to these rules.

 1. Put `[GSoC]` in the pull request title.
 2. Please follow the PR description template.
+3. Read the [AI and LLM Usage Policy](../ai_usage_policy) and please follow what's mentioned there.

-3. One pull request for one specific task.
+4. One pull request for one specific task.
 Please don't address multiple bugs/fixes in the same pull request.
-4. Reply to the bot comments/comments by us within 48 hours of opening the pull request, or mention that you are working on those comments or if they have been already addressed.
-5. Read the [AI and LLM Usage Policy](../ai_usage_policy) and please follow what's mentioned there.
+5. Address the comments given by us or bots within 48 hours.
+That means fixing code and then replying to the specific messages stating how you addressed the comment.